noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

   Sports is something, which in the media depends heavily on an event-based schedule.
 The question which poses itself is always "When is the next championship?", "Did you see the Champions League final?" and "What do you do the next Super Bowl?", and this over many types of sports.
 But does this high saturation of "big" events drown out everything else, or can we still see a cluster-wide reaction on a specific sports competition?

   Let's begin with the biggest subreddits.
 For Europeans it may seem surprising that "nfl" is the top subreddit and decidedly not "soccer", or football as it is better known as.
-But, because reddit was, and still is, mainly US American, the most [popular US sport](https://theenterpriseworld.com/most-popular-sports-in-the-usa/) is also dominant here. "soccer" is only third, after the in the US and Europe popular ice hockey subreddit. "cfb", "nfl_draft" and "oaklandraiders" are all football related and "mls" the north american soccer league subreddit.
+But, because Reddit was, and still is, mainly US American, the most [popular US sport](https://theenterpriseworld.com/most-popular-sports-in-the-usa/) is also dominant here. "soccer" is only third, after the in the US and Europe popular ice hockey subreddit. "cfb", "nfl_draft" and "oaklandraiders" are all football related and "mls" the north american soccer league subreddit.

   <figure id="fig-plot-top-subreddits-sports">
     <div class="plotly-embed-top">